Evercoder/rollup-plugin-css-bundle/README.md

 A [Rollup](https://github.com/rollup/rollup) plugin whose sole purpose is to collect all the CSS files you import into your project and bundle them into a single glorious CSS file.

+Refreshingly, it preserves the order in which the CSS files are imported.

 ## Usage

 ```js